nashpaz123/gitlabapi/README.md

 - Check token hasn't expired

 ### access errors
-- On various machines localhost will not be available for containers on the default docker ls network, on mac/windows try http://host.docker.internal instead of http://localhost (or setup a network and ensuer all the project's containers are on it)
+- On various machines localhost will not be available  for containers on the default docker ls network (Connection refused - connect(2) for "localhost" port 80). on mac/windows try http://host.docker.internal instead of http://localhost (or setup a network and ensuer all the project's containers are on it)

 ### Permission errors